DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/animations.md

 ```
 Next we apply the style using the `style()` function, animating from an opacity of zero (invisible) to 1 over 3 seconds.

+By default, Angular throws an error when zero items are found.
+Set the optional flag to ignore this error.

 ## Thumbnail photo expansion animation example

 ## Draw attention to an element animation example